 Boston Children's Hospital

-Dr. Zon delivered his award lecture titled "Changing Cell Fate for the Treatment of Cancer" at the AACR Annual Meeting 2017 in Washington, DC.
+Dr. Zon delivered his award lecture titled "Changing Cell Fate for the Treatment of Cancer" at the AACR Annual Meeting 2017 in Washington, D.C.
 The award presentation and lecture were held Sunday, April 2, 2017, at the Washington Convention Center.

 The AACR-Irving Weinstein Foundation Distinguished Lectureship was established in 2004, to honor an individual whose outstanding innovations in science and whose position as a thought leader have the potential to inspire creative thinking and new directions in cancer research.

-Leonard I. Zon, MD is honored for scientific contributions which established zebrafish as an effective animal model system by which to study hematopoiesis and blood-related cancers and for your efforts associated with understanding fundamental stem cell biology, most notably with regards to hematopoietic stem cell transplantation and migration.
+Leonard I. Zon, MD is honored for scientific contributions which established zebrafish as an effective animal model system by which to study hematopoiesis and blood-related cancers and for his efforts associated with understanding fundamental stem cell biology, most notably with regards to hematopoietic stem cell transplantation and migration.
 His amazing body of work has revolutionized cell biology and has created the foundation for countless studies dedicated to understanding the complexities of cancer initiation and progression.

-Dr. Zon is the founder and director of the Stem Cell Program at Boston Children’s Hospital and the first incumbent of the newly established Grousbeck Professor of Pediatrics Chair at Children’s.
-An internationally renowned pediatrician and researcher specializing in blood diseases, Dr. Zon is also a Howard Hughes Medical Institute Investigator, an American Academy of Arts and Science Fellow, founder and past President of the International Society for Stem Cell Research, and Chair of the Harvard Stem Cell Institute’s Executive Committee.
+Dr. Zon is the founder and director of the Stem Cell Program at Boston Children’s Hospital and the first incumbent of the newly established Grousbeck professor of pediatrics chair at Children’s.
+An internationally renowned pediatrician and researcher specializing in blood diseases, Dr. Zon is also a Howard Hughes Medical Institute investigator, an American Academy of Arts and Science fellow, founder and past president of the International Society for Stem Cell Research, and chair of the Harvard Stem Cell Institute’s Executive Committee.
 In October, 2005, Dr. Zon was elected to membership in the Institute of Medicine, one of the highest honors in the fields of medicine and health.